ethereum/ethereum-org-website/src/content/glossary/index.md

 - proposed: the block was proposed by a validator
 - scheduled: validators are currently submitting data
 - missed/skipped: the proposer did not propose a block within the eligible time frame.
-- orphaned: the block was reorg'd out by the fork chocie mechanism
+- orphaned: the block was reorg'd out by the fork choice mechanism

 ### block time {#block-time}